-This means the code applies whenever you (a) conduct the business of the Council (including the business of your office as an elected councillor or co-opted member) or (b) act, claim to act or give the impression you are acting as a representative of the Council.
+The code applies whenever you (a) conduct the business of the Blyth Town Deal Board or (b) act, claim to act or give the impression you are acting as a representative of the Blyth Town Deal Board.

-'Co-opted member' means any person who is a member of any committee or sub-committee of the Council with a right to vote but is not one of its elected members.
+'Co-opted member' means any person who is a member of any committee or sub-committee or working group of the Blyth Town Deal Board-

-The code is intended to be consistent with Nolan's Seven Principles of Public Life, and should be read in the light of those principles, namely that Council Members will act with selflessness, integrity, objectivity, accountability, openness, honesty and leadership.
-Those Principles are not part of this Code but are set out in full at Annex 1 for information.
+The code is intended to be consistent with Nolan's "Seven Principles of Public Life", and should be read in the light of those principles, namely that Board Members will act with selflessness, integrity, objectivity, accountability, openness, honesty and leadership.
+Those principles are set out in full at Annex 1 for information.